Eleazar19/HR-Analysis-Dashboard/README.md

 Power Query in Excel: Used for carrying out necessary ETL processes, ranging from cleaning to removing duplicates, and data validation.

-Excel: Used for further analysis, pivoting, and Visualization.
+Excel: Used for further analysis, pivoting, and visualization.

 ## Dashboard: